getsentry/sentry-cordova/docs/index.rst

     <access origin="sentry.io" />

-Keep in mind if you use an on premise installtion, adjust this domain accordingly.
+Keep in mind if you use an on-premise installation, adjust this domain accordingly.

 This example shows the bare minium for a plain Cordova project.
 Add this to you `index.js`: